 If you are interested in company incorporation in Peru, read on to learn the basics of financial regulatory compliance in this South American country.

 Or contact us now to find out more about how we can support you doing business in Peru, among the 16 markets in Latin America and the Caribbean where we have teams in place.

 Entity Compliance – Peruvian market a prime destination for investment

-Peru is one of the most popular destinations in Latin America and the Caribbean for foreign direct investment (FDI), which was registered at $8.89 billion in 2019.
+Peru is one of the most popular destinations in Latin America and the Caribbean for foreign direct investment (FDI).

-Notably, FDI as a percentage of GDP has followed a general upward trajectory over recent years — rising from 1.57% of GDP in 2000 to 3.89% of GDP in 2019 — highlighting increasing interest from international capital.
+Notably, FDI as a percentage of GDP has followed a general upward trajectory over recent years — rising from $2 Billion in 2021 to $5.1 Billion in 2022 — highlighting increasing interest from international capital.